 You can select multiple objects, but only one object is active.
 The active object is outlined by a dashed outline called a marquee.
 You can edit the active object by filling it and applying special effects to it.

 When you finish making changes to the selected objects, you can deselect them.

 One object is selected in the image on the left.
-On the right, the highlighting box indicates that both objects are selected.
-The object marquee appears around the lizard, which is the active object.
+On the right, the highlighting box indicates that multiple objects are selected.

 To select objects